kevinpapst/AdminLTEBundle/README.md

 - PHP 7.1.3
 - Twig bundle

-## Why choose this repository?
+## Why choose this repository over the original?

-First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 3 compatibility is kept.
+First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2/3 compatibility is kept ([see this issues](https://github.com/avanzu/AdminThemeBundle/pull/216)).

 That means we don't get the new shiny stuff from SF4.
-But the next major version of Symfony is already out and some of us are lucky enough to work on Symfony 4 projects, probably even using webpack-encore.
+As some of us already ork on Symfony 4 projects (probably even using webpack-encore) we needed a solution.
-So thats what this bundle tries to achieve: bring the great AdminLTE theme to SF4 users.

 ### Why another fork?